Agreon/typeorm-http-boilerplate/Readme.md

 # Installation

-- Enter your db-credentials in ormconfig.json
-- Copy .env.dist to .env and enter a JWT-Secret
+- Copy .env.dist to .env and enter a JWT-Secret as well as db-credentials.

 # TODO

-- Is user set? (auth.ts)
-- Dockerfile
+- protected User-Routes won't work